Care & Ring Sizing

 Be careful when cleaning your stone-set jewellery, as loose stones may be prone to further damage.

-If you think a piece of stone-set jewellery needs a clean or a setting needs adjusting, just pop into our shop and I'll send it off for a professional clean - free of charge.
+If you think a piece of stone-set jewellery needs a clean or a setting needs adjusting, just pop into our shop and I'll send it off for a professional clean - free of charge; cleaning is free of charge though I will ask you to cover the postage.

 These stones include emeralds, opals, turquoise and lapis and could only be cleaned with great care in water.